armbian/documentation/docs/User-Guide_Networking.md

 ## Applying your configuration

-Once you are done configuring your network, it's time to test syntax and apply it.
+Once you are done configuring your network, it is time to test syntax and apply it.

 #### 1. Fix config file permissions